 Changes since installation

-Since the start of installation in September 2023, the City of Toronto has been monitoring feedback from community representatives, businesses and the public, including feedback on potential changes to the design and installation.
+Since the start of installation in September 2023, the City has monitored public feedback on potential changes to the design and installation.
 This feedback is reviewed, compared with technical considerations and includes site observation before changes are made.
-The following changes have been implemented as a result of feedback received after installation:
+The following changes have been implemented since installation:

 • Added a commercial Loading Zone east of Durie Street on the south side of Bloor Street West